 Advances and New Approaches to the Study of Stress, Early Experiences, and Developmental (SEED) Science.
 This is an open call for submissions for a special issue on “Advances and New Approaches to the Study of Stress, Early Experiences, and Developmental (SEED) Science” in Developmental Psychobiology.
 This special issue will be co-edited by Dr. Sarah Watamura and Dr. Erika Manczak.

 The Abstracts from the 51st Annual Meeting have been published in Developmental Psychobiology!
 Free open access is available, please click here: https://onlinelibrary.wiley.com/doi/10.1002/dev.21793

 ISDP will provide numerous travel awards this year to assist Student and Postdoc members with the cost of attending ISDP 2019 in Chicago!
 The Travel Awards are meant to help defray the costs of attending the meeting but will not likely cover all the costs.
 Students and postdoctoral fellows who wish to be considered for a Travel Award are required to check the appropriate box when they submit their abstract via the ISDP webpage.
 Students and postdoctoral fellows must be members of ISDP to be eligible.
 For more information, please visit ISDP Awards.

 Sponsors & Exhibitors

 Thank you to all of our sponsors, who have generously supported ISDP Student & Postdoc Member Travel Awards as well as selected Symposium Speaker’s travel.
-Funding for these awards was generously provided by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, John Wiley and Sons Publishing, the Sackler Institute, and the Nurture Science Project at Columbia University, Philips Neuro and Salimetrics.
+Funding for these awards was generously provided by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, John Wiley and Sons Publishing, the Columbia University in the City, and the Nurture Science Project at Columbia University, Philips Neuro and Salimetrics.
 Thanks to all our Exhibitors and Sponsors: